 Driving in Phoenix Rain

-Because it doesn't rain very often in the Phoenix area, there are two things to remember about driving in wet weather when you're visiting the Valley of the Sun.
+Because it doesn't rain very often in the Phoenix area, there are a few things to remember about driving in wet weather when you're visiting the Valley of the Sun.

 - Windshield wipers dry out.
-They are made of rubber, and when we go weeks or months at a time without rain, especially in dry heat like Phoenix has, they may crack and break when you need them most.
+They are made of rubber, and when you go weeks or months at a time without rain, especially in dry heat like Phoenix has, they may crack and break when you need them most.
 The rubber parts of the windshield wipers are easy to replace.
-Local auto parts stores carry a supply, but those stores are jammed and may run out when the rain in Phoenix finally comes.
-I make sure that my windshield wipers are still in good condition and ready to help me with visibility during Phoenix rain showers by periodically using the windshield washer.
-In that way, I can tell if they have separated, cracked or are otherwise in need of replacement.
+Local auto parts stores carry a supply, but those stores may run out when the rain in Phoenix finally comes.
+Make sure your wipers are still in good condition and ready to help with visibility during Phoenix rain showers by periodically using the windshield washer fluid.
+That way, you can tell if they have separated, cracked, or are otherwise in need of replacement.

 - Roads can be extra slick during the rain.
-During dry periods, a buildup of dirt and oils that may become very slick when that rain finally arrives.
-Leave extra room between your car and the car in front of you, in case you need to make a sudden stop.
+During dry periods, a buildup of dirt and oils develops on roads that may become very slick when that rain finally arrives.
+Leave extra room between your car and the car in front of you in case you need to make a sudden stop.
 Make sure you know how to handle your vehicle if you get caught in a skid or hydroplaning situation by reading the vehicle's manual.

-- We rarely have consecutive days of light drizzle.
-When the rain comes, it usually comes down hard and fast!
-That's when our washes and low places quickly fill up with water.
+- Phoenix rarely has consecutive days of light drizzle.
+When the rain comes, it usually comes down hard and fast, which is why washes and low places quickly fill up with water.
 If a road is flooded, don't assume that you can just drive your vehicle through it.
-Each year there are too many rescues that must be performed for stranded motorists who tried to drive through raging washes or standing water that was deeper than they thought.
-If you happen to be one of those people, you could be charged under the Stupid Motorist Law.
-Yeah, it's real.
+Each year, many rescues must be performed for stranded motorists who tried to drive through raging washes or standing water that was deeper than they thought.
+If you happen to be one of those people, you could even be charged under the Stupid Motorist Law.